What Can I Study?

 Partner institution staff must submit:

-- Academic transcripts of all previous post-secondary study
+- Academic transcripts of all previous post-secondary study.
+Admission is based primarily on undergraduate grades.

 - Confirmation of completion of an undergraduate degree OR confirmation of admission to a graduate program